How to Overcome Apathy in Students and Reignite Motivation

 • Disconnection – Students may feel isolated from their peers, teacher, or school community.

 Identifying the root cause allows teachers to respond with intention, not just intervention.
+In my motivation and apathy SEL unit, I’ve included a handout about apathy that you can share with students.

 HOW TO COMBAT APATHY IN STUDENTS